GFXPipeline/bc-cms-prototype/README.md

 Clone this repository and install dependencies with: `npm i`

+Using the template in `./.env.sample`, create a `./.env` file to hold environment variables.
+Add any secret string to the `JWT_SECRET` variable.

 Run in development mode with: `npm run start:dev`

 ## Database setup for local development

 PostgreSQL is used for data persistence through the `pg` package.
 Install [PostgreSQL](https://www.postgresql.org/) locally as desired, and then follow the instructions below to create an empty database that we will later seed.
-Using the template in `./.env.sample`, create a `./.env` file to hold database environment variables.

 1. Open the `psql` shell using the superuser and default database: